-The Consumer Discretionary sector is reporting the third-highest (year-over-year) earnings growth rate of all eleven sectors at 24.5%.
+The Consumer Discretionary sector is reporting the fourth-highest (year-over-year) earnings growth rate of all eleven sectors at 24.7%.
 At the industry level, 6 of the 9 industries in the sector are reporting (or have reported) year-over-year earnings growth.
-All six industries are reporting (or have reported) double-digit growth: Leisure Products (6,025%), Broadline Retail (183%), Hotels, Restaurants, & Leisure (48%), Household Durables (23%), Automobile Components (17%), and Textiles, Apparel, & Luxury Goods (12%).
+Five of these six industries reported double-digit growth: Leisure Products (6,025%), Broadline Retail (183%), Hotels, Restaurants, & Leisure (48%), Household Durables (23%), and Automobile Components (17%).
 On the other hand, three industries are reporting (or have reported) a year-over-year decline in earnings.
 Two of these three industries reported a double-digit decrease: Automobiles (-23%) and Distributors (-11%).

 At the company level, Amazon.com (\$0.98 vs. \$0.31) is the largest contributor to earnings growth for the sector.
-If this company were excluded, the blended (year-over-year) earnings growth rate for the Consumer Discretionary sector would fall to 2.4% from 24.5%.
+If this company were excluded, the blended (year-over-year) earnings growth rate for the Consumer Discretionary sector would fall to 2.7% from 24.7%.